eweisbrod/example-project/README.md

 -   Click "Create Project"

-<p><b> 7.
+If you have successfully cloned the project, you should be able to see the list of files in the project in RStudio.
+These files are also saved on your computer in whatever folder you chose when you created the project.

-Open the "--Install-Packages.R" script in the "src" folder in RStudio </b></p>
+* To get started with running the code and connecting to WRDS, you should open the "--Install-Packages.R" script in the "src" folder in RStudio.

--   Run the commands in this file by highlighting them and pushing "ctrl+Enter" or by highlighting them and clicking "run."
+   *  Run the commands in this file by highlighting them and pushing "ctrl+Enter" or by highlighting them and clicking "run."

--   If you are able to successfully connect to WRDS you should see a line like this output in your console:
+*  If you are able to successfully connect to WRDS you should see a line like this output in your console:

 ![postgres](assets/images/postgres.PNG)

--   If you were able to successfully install the packages and connect to WRDS, you should now be ready to follow along for the coding workshop.
+If you were able to successfully install the packages and connect to WRDS, you should now be ready to follow along and run the remaining code.

-##  <a name="links"></a>Introduction
+##  <a name="links"></a>Additional Resources